 If you are interested in making use of our expertise, please use the Request Form.

 Post address: ERIBA, UMCG, Building 3226, PO Box 196, Internal Zip Code FA50, 9700 AD Groningen

 Telephone: +31 652724870

-The iPSC CRISPR team consists of two senior postdocs and two technicians.
+The iPSC CRISPR team consists of a senior postdocs and two technicians.

 From left to right and top to bottom: Daniël Warmerdam, Mathilde Broekhuis, Stefan Juranek and Eslie Huizinga.